AppMonsta/slate/source/includes/rankings.md

 Field               | Description
 ------------------- | -----------
 **country**         | The country this ranking list is for; 2 letter country code.
-**genre_id**        | String representing rankin list genre/category, as returned by the store.
-We force “overall” ID value for top level ranking lists.
+**genre_id**        | String representing ranking list genre/category, as returned by the store.
+We force "overall" ID value for top level ranking lists.
 **rank_id**         | Ranking list type (string), which serves as identifier and it's set by stores.
-**ranks**           | A list of ordered app ID's. (array of strings for consistency between iTunes and Google Play stores).
+**ranks**           | A list of ordered app IDs. (array of strings for consistency between iTunes and Google Play stores).

 ### Response Headers